An explanation of Mondrian's oeuvre by Michael Sciam

 Broadway Boogie Woogie, Diagram M

-The round is often used to express the idea of an absolute synthesis, but the circular shapes we can paint on a surface will never be as extensive as the processes of real life.
-In painting, straight lines keep the space open while curved lines tend to tighten and close the space in on itself.
-The Dutch painter uses straight lines, i.e., a symbol of extended and open space that seems to invite us to open our minds; not to close ourselves immediately into descriptions, definitions and judgments that would inevitably leave out much of what is real.
+The round is often used to express the idea of a synthetical whole, but the circular shapes we can paint on a canvas will never be omni-comprehensive of the processes of real life.
+In painting, straight lines keep the space open while curved lines tend to tighten and close the space within itself.
+The Dutch painter uses straight lines, i.e., a symbol of extended and open space that seems to invite us to open our minds; to avoid closing ourselves immediately into descriptions, definitions and judgments that would inevitably leave out much of what is real.

-The rectilinear geometry of the Broadway Boogie Woogie responds to a need for clarity but, at the same time, exhorts us to open up to the multiple aspects of the world; to contemplate all its variety without, however, renouncing partial and temporary syntheses, that is, never absolute and definitive.
 In daily life this is certainly very difficult.
 How much fear it arouses in the human soul to be open to variety and to confront diversity.
-Every closure, every form of intolerance and racism is born of fear.
+Every closure, every form of intolerance and racism is born out of fear.

 Is God just an idea?

-We should always remember that one thing is God and another thing is our ideas about God.
+We should always remember that one thing is the objective, inscrutable God and another thing is our idea of God.
 As Immanuel Kant said, we can only know our representation of things and not the things themselves.
 Could changing our idea of God mean changing God?
 And what kind of God would be a God who depends on man’s ideas?
-To equate the thought of men with God, who according to a certain definition is immutable, means, in the final analysis, to sclerose thought.
+To equate mankind’s thought with God who should be immutable, would in the final analysis mean to sclerose thought.

-That is why, perhaps, certain religious doctrines struggle so much to adapt their ideas to the reality of new times and are so reluctant to revise and update the way in which they interpret the divine.
-The idea of God can change because our ideas are no longer the immanent and totalizing measure of the world, as was believed in the past.
+That is why, perhaps, certain religious doctrines struggle so much to adapt their ideas to the changed reality of new times and are so reluctant to revise and update the way in which they interpret the divine.

 Zen

 Can an idea of God that changes over time be true?
 Zen spirituality teaches us not to get stuck on ideas.
-Perhaps we should imagine God without thinking of him.
-Therefore, I prefer to think of a divinity in abstract form.
-Certainly ideas and words have their great value: the Holy Word.
-Following the threads of thought, the word describes, evokes, tells, and we humans often need the warmth of a tale.
+This is why I personally prefer to imagine God in abstract form.
+Certainly ideas and words have their great value in paying homage to the divine.
+Following the threads of thought, words evoke, tell, describe and we humans often need the warmth of a tale.
 However, the more we think and attempt to describe God, the further away we get from God.

-I think of the legend of the Tower of Babel: the more men raised their tower to get closer to God, the more he created disorder with different languages that made each other unintelligible.
+I think of the legend of the Tower of Babel: the more men raised their tower to get closer to God, the more God created disorder through different languages that made each other unintelligible.
 The more men tried to reach and conquer the one, the more it opened up to the many; same as the unity in Broadway Boogie Woogie does.

 A lonely and tiring path

-To pretend that a certain idea of God is true always and in any case means putting man and his ideas above everything else and, therefore, above God as well.
+To pretend that a certain idea of God is true always and in any case, means putting mankind and his ideas above everything else and, therefore, above God as well.
 Men still confuse the true God with their idea of God.
-Our contemporaries still confuse the subjective with the objective.
-Thus it happens that men still make war on each other when two different ideas of objective unity do not correspond.
+Mankind still confuse the subjective with the objective.
+Thus it happens that human beings still make war on each other when two different ideas of God diverge.

 When we speak in the name of God, we need a lot of humility and respect for other ideas of God that are worth as much as ours because all of them are only subjective representations of a probable but not verifiable objective entity.
 There is no way to establish when a certain idea of God comes close to the presumed objective reality, but there is a certain criterion to understand when it moves away from it and this happens every time a certain idea of God tries in every way to impose itself on the others.
 The distance from God becomes unbridgeable when, to this end, violence is used.